How to clear your browser’s cache

 My browser is not listed above?

-Please consult your browser’s help file for information on clearing cache and cookies.
+If your browser is not listed above, you could check out this page about clearing cookies in different browsers.
+You could also consult your browser’s help file for information on clearing cache and cookies.
 Alternatively, you can try Refresh Your Cache or search in Google for

 how to clear cache and cookies in [browser_name].